moseswmwong/Celebrity-Identification-Neural-Network/README.md

 After reviewed the mis-classified images, these are complex living room image which has few people sitting and sometime chatting on a dinner table with many colorful background small sub-images, therefore, the most probably explaination of mis-classification is due to Adversial problem of Convolutional Neural Network, which means many sub-sampling sections of the image are misregarded as Celebrity on the final Fully Connected layer.

+For more detail explaination about the intuition of Adversial problem of CNN model, please read www.deeplearningbook.org

 # Test 2
 Test against people images